Beautify Your Landscape and Nurture Your Plants

 Our licensed and certified property maintenance professionals are committed to keeping your yard lush, green, and healthy with quality landscape services in Northern Virginia and the entire DC area.
 Regularly scheduled site visits allow our lawn care team to closely monitor your lawn conditions and adjust treatments accordingly.
 We offer customized programs that suit the various needs of yards throughout Northern Virginia.
 Whether you’re looking for potted plants, leaf removal, or professional mulching, we’re the landscaping company to call!

-For professional mulch delivery in Northern Virginia, Maryland and Washington, DC, trust the professional landscapers at Wheat’s Landscape.
+For full service mulching projects in Northern Virginia, Maryland, and Washington, DC, trust the professional landscapers at Wheat’s Landscape.
 Contact us today!

 Our service area includes the following cities near Washington, DC, Maryland, and Northern Virginia: